MEDITATE WITH YOUR CELLO - Any Level -

 note: sitting should never be static, it can be detrimental to your health and your muscles, keep breathing!

-- Take your cello and install it preferably without moving too much your feet, your right arm is resting on your right leg with your bow in your arm. (you can keep your left hand on your leg during this whole exercise)
+Take your cello and install it preferably without moving too much your feet, your right arm is resting on your right leg with your bow in your hand. (you can keep your left hand on your leg during this whole exercise)

 Before playing, focus on your breathing, do not try to control it, observe it, let your body breathe the way it needs, close your eyes and look upwards at 20-25 degree angle towards the center of forehead until you reach a point where both of your eyes will become still and motionless (also called the third eye). (about two minutes)